singhJasvinder101/MyBlog/README.md

 ## 🤝 Contributing

-If you'd like to contribute to MyBlog, please follow these steps:
+If you'd like to contribute to TechBytes, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.